ResearchMethods/Feedback_onderzoeksidee/research_idea_feedback_s4549775.md

 #.
 Provide a reference to the actual resource.

 # Method
+It is not clear to me what method you want to use.
+You want to compare the functions you think of to a current implementation of AES.
+How would you go about doing that?

+Security is a quantitative measure, so how do you want to quantify it?
+You have two different versions of the AES algorithm $A_1, A_2$.
+Can they be directly compared?
+If so, then how?
+Or if you have some input $i$, how can $A_1(i)$ and $A_2(i)$ be compared?
+Is there some measurable property of $A_k(i)$ that makes it secure?

+You mention that you may want to ask some security researchers to find leaks.
+So do you plan on conducting a survey?

 # General
 All in all you need to be more specific.
 In several cases you say things like